-Many plants poisonous to dogs are very common in backyards.
-These toxic time-bombs range from being only mildly toxic (for example, causing vomiting) to being responsible for more serious canine health problems.
-If you wish to err on the safe side, thoroughly research any vegetation, berries, etc. to which your canine friend has access.
+Many plants that are poisonous to dogs are very common in backyards.
+These toxic time-bombs range from being only mildly toxic (for example, causing vomiting) to being responsible for serious canine health problems.
+If you wish to err on the safe side, thoroughly research all the vegetation and berries that your dog has access to.

-In the case of some plants that pose a danger, only a particular part of the life form in question will be toxic -- that is, the seed, leaves, etc.
+In the case of some plants that pose a danger, only a particular part of the plant in question will be toxic (for example, the seed, leaves, or sap).

 Cold-Hardy, Perennial Flowers

 The toxic nature of some of the plants poisonous to dogs will probably come as no surprise to some of you.
 The danger posed by foxglove, for example, is fairly common knowledge.
 A few plants, such as dogbane, even announce their toxicity in their very names.
 If only it was always that easy to determine which plants can make your dog sick.
 The only other entry on this list that gives itself away so easily is monkshood, which is also known as "wolfsbane."

 - Foxglove (Digitalis purpurea)

 - Lenten rose (Helleborus orientalis)

 - Monkshood (Aconitum)